Land's End to John o' Groats: In a straight line

 The team then kayaked, biked and hiked the remainder of the route which went via:

-Isle of Man – Dalmellington – Glasgow – Crieff – traversing Ben Macdui the second highest mountain in the UK – Lossiemouth – across the Moray Firth – Lybster – John o' Groats.
+Isle of Man – Dalmellington – Glasgow – Crieff – traversing Ben Macdui, the second-highest mountain in the UK – Lossiemouth – across the Moray Firth – Lybster – John o' Groats.

 The project was devised and managed by Ian O'Grady.
-He recruited the Team GB Paralympian Nick Beighton, Adam Harmer, a professional kayak coach and University Lecturer, Tori James who was the first Welsh woman to stand on the summit of Mount Everest.
+He recruited the Team GB Paralympian Nick Beighton; Adam Harmer, a professional kayak coach and university lecturer; and Tori James, who was the first Welsh woman to stand on the summit of Mount Everest.
 Beeline Britain's aim was to raise funds and awareness for Blesma, the limbless veterans charity.
-The project gained full royal endorsement from the Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry, and has to date raised over £20,000 for Blesma.
+The project gained full royal endorsement from the Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry and has raised over £20,000 for Blesma.